Washington DC Field Trip Itinerary for Educators

 • Vehicle traffic is very heavy, and roads are congested throughout the day, especially during rush hour.

 • The Mall is much larger than it looks on a map, and the distance between the Capitol Building and the Lincoln Memorial tricks many first time visitors.
-Plan you time and transportation methods accordingly.
+Plan your time and transportation methods accordingly.

 • Get started early in the day.
 Crowds are smaller earlier in the day, which will allow you to explore sites more freely.

-• Most major Washington museums have security check points with metal detectors.
+• Most major Washington museums have security checkpoints with metal detectors.
 On busy days it can take a while to get through security.

 • April-June are the busiest months for field trips.
 Add to this time frame the National Cherry Blossom Festival, and vacationers, this means that the historic sites in the district can be jam packed.